pub struct HashMapRef<'map, K, V, S, G> { /* private fields */ }Expand description

 Retains only the elements specified by the predicate.

-See HashMap::retain
+See HashMap::retain for details.

 Sourcepub fn reserve(&self, additional: usize)